The #[component] Macro

 :, = or =>

-• : would dutifully puts everything behind it into argument slot of the function call.
-If the function call takes multiple arguments, it should be followed by a tuple.
+:would dutifully puts everything behind it into argument slot of the function call.
+If the function call takes multiple arguments, it should be followed by a tuple.=would first tries to build what is behind it using builder pattern, and then puts the result into argument slot of the function call.=>have two variants:- when followed by a closure, it would be directly put into the argument slot of the function call.

-• when followed by anything else, it would first be turned into a closure like move |_| { sender.input(/* ... */) }, and then put into the argument slot.
+move |_| { sender.input(/* ... */) }, and then put into the argument slot.

 view! {